swcarpentry/git-novice/08-collab.md

 ---
 > ## Learning Objectives {.objectives}
 >
-> *   Explain how to collaborate pushing to a common repo
+> *   Explain how to collaborate pushing to a common repository.

 For the next step, get into pairs.
 Pick one of your repositories on GitHub to use for collaboration.